PHPExpertsInc/RESTSpeaker/README.md

 PHPExperts\RESTSpeaker\Tests\RESTSpeaker
  ✔ Can build itself
  ✔ Returns null when no content
- ✔ Works as a Guzzle proxy when not JSON
+ ✔ Returns exact unmodified data when not JSON
  ✔ JSON URLs return plain PHP arrays
  ✔ Can fall down to HTTPSpeaker
  ✔ Requests the application/json Content-Type
- ✔ Can get the last raw response
+ ✔ Can get the last raw Guzzle response
  ✔ Can get the last status code
  ✔ Will automagically pass arrays as JSON via POST, PATCH and PUT.
  ✔ Will automagically pass objects as JSON via POST, PATCH and PUT.